 Sorbothane is the best solution when you need a shock absorbing material.
-Shock absorbing materials may be called shock absorbing polymers, visco-elastic polymers, visco polymers or simply polymers.
+Shock absorbing materials may also be called shock absorbing polymers, visco-elastic polymers, visco polymers or simply polymers.
 There are many other shock absorbent materials available like rubber, neoprene, silicone, etc. but for our purposes here we’ll discuss polymer and Sorbothane specifically.

 Why Shock Should Be A Priority In Your Design

 Unwanted mechanical energy manifests itself as vibration, shock or noise and can become a serious problem within mechanical systems.
-Finding the right shock absorbing material can be critical in developing an effective and efficient design.
+Finding the right shock absorbing material can be critical when developing an effective and efficient design.
 In shock absorption, even a little can do a lot of good.

 Why Sorbothane Is The Best Shock Absorbing Material

 Sorbothane® absorbs up to 94.7% of impact shock.
 Sorbothane® is a highly-damped, visco-elastic, polymeric solid.
 Sorbothane® “flows” like a liquid under load and is a thermoset, polyether based polyurethane that combines high energy absorption with near faultless memory.
 Sorbothane® is considered a “super soft” polyurethane that can simultaneously absorb shock and vibration energy which makes it preferable to one dimensional materials like rubber and other polyurethanes.

 Sorbothane combines shock absorption, good memory, vibration isolation and vibration damping characteristics that’s combined into a stable material with a long fatigue life.

 Assistance with specific applications, technical questions or design problems is available directly from Sorbothane Technical Department.
 You can also download our Engineering Design Guide to learn more.
 Product literature and samples also are available by contacting the Customer Service Department at 330.678.9444 ext.
 117.